 Using a complete delivery address is critical.
 If you do not include your building and room number, Central Receiving will not know where to deliver your merchandise.
 Since these transactions are not posted in the Banner purchasing system, Receiving will also have no way to research a delivery location!!
 Upon delivery, inspect your order to verify order accuracy, quality, and price.

 Obtain a receipt from the vendor for each transaction.
 Receipts include charge slips, cash register receipts, or printouts of e-mail or web page transaction confirmations.
 For subscriptions, the original renewal notice or initial subscription request is a receipt.

 Receipts must include the following information:

 Receipts that do not clearly list the items purchased will not be considered adequate documentation.
 You must get a replacement receipt or a more detailed receipt from the vendor for lost receipts, and receipts missing adequate documentation.

 If the deadline for submitting receipts occurs before your replacement receipt has arrived, you may submit a Purchasing Card Missing Receipt Form (.docx) with the required information.
 This form is a "placeholder" for the receipt until it is received.
-When the original receipt is obtained write your name on it and submit it to Business Services.
+When the original receipt is obtained write your name on it and submit it to Shared Services.